Skip to content

 These match the constants in fourier/codegen.py::CRYPTO_SCHEMES and the precompile addresses in vm/precompiles.py.

-The compiler hard-codes CRYPTO_SCHEMES because verify_sig(scheme_id, ...) needs a compile-time literal scheme_id to select the right precompile address.
-The CryptoRegistry serves a different role: it's the public, on-chain record of which scheme ids are valid, so:
+The compiler hard-codes CRYPTO_SCHEMES because verify_sig(scheme_id, ...) requires a compile-time literal scheme_id to select the precompile address.
+The CryptoRegistry serves a complementary role: it is the public, on-chain record of which scheme identifiers are valid, so:

-1. Clients and indexers can look up scheme_id → precompile_addr without trusting compiler internals.
+1. Clients and indexers can resolve scheme_id → precompile_addr without trusting compiler internals.

-2. Governance can add new schemes (after the operator network upgrades their VMs to recognize the new precompile) via Timelock proposals.
+2. Governance can add new schemes — after node operators upgrade their VMs to recognize the precompile — through Timelock proposals.

-3. Retired schemes (e.g. one broken by a future cryptanalysis attack) can be removed from the registry so client SDKs stop generating signatures with them.
+3. Retired schemes can be removed so client SDKs stop emitting signatures with them.

-The registry does not prevent contracts from using an unknown or retired scheme at compile time — that's a compiler-level decision.
-But clients querying the registry will see what the chain considers valid.
+The registry does not prevent contracts from referencing an unknown or retired scheme at compile time; that is a compiler-level decision.
+Clients querying the registry observe what the chain considers authoritative.

 Governance flow

-Now the registry is governed by the Timelock.
+The registry is now governed by the Timelock.

-4. BDFL queues a registry update through the Timelock:
+4. Foundation operator queues a registry update through the Timelock:

 timelock.queue(